krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 :::

-The next diagonal row contains the cumulative presence mass for intervals of length 2 - ie $A(1,2)$ contains the sum of all entries in columns 1 and 2. $A(2,3)$ contains the sum of all entries column 2 and 3 and so on..
+The next diagonal contains the cumulative presence mass for intervals of length 2 - ie $A(1,2)$ contains the sum of all entries in columns 1 and 2. $A(2,3)$ contains the sum of all entries column 2 and 3 and so on..

 ::: {.figure #fig:acc-second-diagonal}
 ![](../assets/placeholder.png){#fig:acc-second-diagonal style="display: none;"}